 The position of Doping Authority Netherlands in disciplinary procedures

-The disciplinary and appeals committees arrive at their decisions independently of Doping Authority Netherlands.
-This does not mean that Doping Authority Netherlands is not closely involved in disciplinary proceedings relating to possible doping violations.
-The task of Doping Authority Netherlands is to ensure that disciplinary proceedings for doping cases in the Netherlands are conducted correctly in accordance with the World Anti-Doping Code and Dutch doping regulations based on that code.
-The doping regulations of the sports associations and the ISR describe and determine the various tasks incumbent upon Doping Authority Netherlands in disciplinary procedures.
+The disciplinary and appeals committees arrive at their decisions entirely independently of Doping Authority Netherlands.
+This does not mean that Doping Authority Netherlands is not closely involved in disciplinary proceedings relating to possible anti-doping rule violations.
+Doping Authority Netherlands is required to ensure that doping cases in the Netherlands receive a proper disciplinary handling.
+In other words, anti-doping rule violations must be processed in accordance with the National Doping Regulations (NDR) and the World Anti-Doping Code.
+The former describe and determine the various tasks incumbent upon Doping Authority Netherlands in disciplinary procedures.
 Those tasks involve, on the one hand, supporting and advising the disciplinary bodies in the interpretation and application of the doping regulations and, on the other, correcting decisions that do not comply with those regulations.

-The auxiliary role is seen primarily in the contributions made by Doping Authority Netherlands during the disciplinary procedures: Doping Authority Netherlands is cognisant of the case, states written arguments in which all the relevant regulatory factors are discussed and explained, and also speaks at hearings it attends.
+The support and advisory role is seen primarily in the contributions made by Doping Authority Netherlands during the disciplinary procedures: Doping Authority Netherlands is cognisant of the case, states written arguments in which all the relevant regulatory aspects are discussed and explained, and attends hearings at which it also speaks.

 Reporting to WADA and International Sports Federations

 Doping Authority Netherlands reports on the disciplinary handling of doping cases to WADA, the relevant international federation (IF) and, where appropriate, the foreign national anti-doping organisation (NADO).
 These organisations are competent to appeal decisions to close a case, settlement agreements, and decisions of disciplinary bodies.